 David Wade: Pattern in Islamic Art

-David Wade is an artist and architect, as well as the author of Pattern in Islamic Art (Overlook Press and Studio Vista, 1976); Geometric Patterns and Borders (Wildwood House and Van Nostrand Reinhold, 1982); Crystal and Dragon: The Cosmic Dance of Symmetry and Chaos in Nature, Art and Consciousness (Destiny Books, 1993); Li: Dynamic Form in Nature (Walker & Company, 2003); and Symmetry: The Ordering Principle (Walker & Company, 2006)
+David Wade is an artist and architect, as well as the author of several books: Pattern in Islamic Art, 1976; Geometric Patterns and Borders, 1982; Crystal and Dragon: The Cosmic Dance of Symmetry and Chaos in Nature, Art and Consciousness, 1993; Li: Dynamic Form in Nature, 2003; and Symmetry: The Ordering Principle, 2006.